 User goals were dynamically generated using the GoalGenerator module, which produces diverse and realistic TODS objectives across single or multiple domains.
 This approach ensures training data variety and generalization capability, consistent with REINFORCE and PPO training methodologies.
 The goal generation process excluded the police domain due to its low data quality, ensuring higher reliability in evaluation.

 All experiments were conducted on NVIDIA 5090 GPUs with 32GB memory.
 System 1 was SFT using the AdamW optimizer with a learning rate of $1 \times 10^{-4}$ and further optimized via PPO, employing a clipping parameter $\epsilon = 0.2$ and GAE with $\lambda = 0.95$.
 The meta-controller employs a dual-threshold mechanism for System 2 invocation, with $kappa=0.7$ and $\tau=1.0$, values selected via grid search over development sets as they maximize both performance and robustness across domains.
-These thresholds operate on a discretized 5 bins cognitive state space, which balances expressiveness and generalization, as validated in Section~\ref{sec:hyperparam}.
+These thresholds operate on a discretized 5 bins cognitive state space, which balances expressiveness and generalization, as validated in Sec.~\ref{sec:hyperparam}.

 We maintained a replay buffer with a capacity of 10,000 transitions, using a batch size of 32 for training.
 A separate knowledge distillation buffer was managed under a FIFO replacement policy with a fixed capacity.
-To ensure reproducibility, all experiments were run with five fixed random seeds (9841, 35741, 91324, 8134, 13924), consistent with the EIERL baseline~\cite{zhao2025efficient}.
+To ensure reproducibility, all experiments were run with five fixed random seeds (9841, 35741, 91324, 8134, 13924), consistent with the EIERL baseline~\citep{zhao2025efficient}.
 All hyperparameters were selected through grid search on a validation subset of the MultiWOZ data.

-Training was conducted for 500 epochs on single domain tasks and 10,000 epochs on multi domain tasks, incorporating early stopping with a patience of 3 epochs based on validation performance.
+Training was conducted for 500 epochs on single-domain tasks and 10,000 epochs on multi-domain tasks, incorporating early stopping with a patience of 3 epochs based on validation performance.
 This protocol aligns with the EIERL setup for fair comparison.